Hodeidah: Yemeni civil war

-The port of Al Hudaydah plays a crucial role in allowing food to be imported into the country.
+The Hudaydah Port plays a crucial role in allowing food to be imported into the country.
 This role has been disrupted several times over the course of the Yemeni civil war.

-In June 2018, pro-Hadi government forces with the backing of the United Arab Emirates and Saudi Arabia entered the port of Al Hudaydah, in an effort to dislodge Houthi forces.
-Due to the risk of a humanitarian crisis if the port is besieged, the United Nations attempted to secure an agreement with the Houthis to place the port under UN control, but was unsuccessful until December 13, 2018, on which date, there was an announcement by the UN general secretary António Guterres that the two sides to the civil war have reached an agreement on a ceasefire.
+In June 2018, pro-Hadi government forces with the backing of the United Arab Emirates and Saudi Arabia entered the port, in an effort to dislodge Houthi forces.
+Due to the risk of a humanitarian crisis if the port is besieged, the United Nations attempted to secure an agreement with the Houthis to place the port under UN control, but was unsuccessful until 13 December 2018, on which date there was an announcement by UN Secretary-General António Guterres that the two sides to the civil war have reached an agreement on a ceasefire.
+As a result, the UN Mission to Support the Hodeidah Agreement was established to oversee the agreement.
+In July 2024, the port was attacked by Israel in retaliation for the Houthi drone strike on Tel Aviv.